allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

     </ul>
     ```

->br>Note: Examine the link to get back to index.html.
 10. Change the contents of the `<main>` on used.html to match the screenshot above.
 11. Validate your HTML using [https://validator.w3.org/](https://validator.w3.org/){:target="_blank"}.
 Correct any errors before proceeding.
 12. Once your HTML has been validated open **index.html** in your web browser and see if you can navigate between each of the web pages.
 If there are errors, make the necessary correction and refresh your web browser.